Danielku15/GhostAWT/readme.md

 `-Dsun.font.fontmanager=ghostawt.sun.GFontManager` - Makes Java use the Ghost Font Manager for loading system fonts

-`-Djava.library.path=ghostawt/linux32/` - Makes Java use the native libraries of this directory instead of the internal one.
+`-Dsun.boot.library.path=ghostawt/linux32/...` - Makes Java use the native libraries of this directory instead of the internal one.
+Notice that the path from step 3 is added to this path list.